 As many international travel guides and magazines praise, Helsinki today is a great destination – vibrant, playful, genuine, stylish and confident.
 This shines at its best in our new generation of bistros and bars, of which BasBas & Staff Wine Bar is the most brilliant wine spot in town.
 In fact, it is one of the nicest wine bars I have ever been to (and yes, I travel after wine on a monthly basis).

 How come?
-Well, BasBas & Staff Wine Bar has everything you need for a great wine bar.
+Well, BasBas & Staff Wine Bar has everything you need to make a great wine bar.
 Vast and innovative wine selection with a strong emphasis on exciting – both renowned and rising – natural wines, mostly from France.
-Simple and pretty little dishes to die for.
-Fabulous, homey ambiance created with deliciously edgy and sleek surfaces paying homage to the traces of the old days.
+Simple, tasty and pretty little dishes.
+Fabulous, homey ambiance created with deliciously edgy and sleek surfaces paying homage to the old days.
 Beautiful light playing in squared windows.
 Impressive bar counter, walls to admire.
 And a bunch of friends as staff, making you feel like a friend as well.

 Opened in late September 2016, BasBas & Staff Wine Bar is located in the same building where its parent restaurant Baskeri & Basso Bistro started in November 2015.
 And Baskeri & Basso has been fully booked ever since.
 No wonder: the restaurant hall is the most atmospheric in Helsinki, their service is magnificent and food so delicious that on Thursday night I had to eat their cacio e pepe pasta twice!
 So when they announced they would set up an own wine bar, we all were thrilled.